Skip to main content

 So, working with an exponent of 1.02 and an original cost of 25:

-This is then rounded up to the nearest whole number, so the cost in this example would then become 42.
+This is then rounded up to the nearest whole number, so the cost in this example would become **28.
+This formula ensures cost scaling stays fair, fun and consistent across all levels.

 Enchantment Type Bias